VCurry20/pands-project/README.md

   </p>

-These graphs offer contracts between the variables across the species, and give a clearer understanding to the user.
+These graphs offer contrasts between the variables across the species, and give a clearer understanding to the user.
 In histogram 1 and 3 we also have a KDE line which also offers a clearer respresentation of the movement of the variable across the axises.
 Shading and opaqueness as shown in histogram 2 provide an clear visualisation of the points where the Sepal length in this case overlap between the species.
 Finally in histogram 4 we can see a more solid representation of the data and a step away from the traditional historgram above.

-Histogram Code
+Histrogram Code
 ``` Python

 # Varients of Histogram